Quality Legal Services at Affordable Rates

 HONORS

 2007 Criminal Justice Act Award – In recognition of Excellence in Criminal Defense Advocacy in connection with United States v.
-Colomb, et al. – Given by Federal Public Defender for the Middle
+Colomb, et al. – Awarded by Federal Public Defender for the Middle and Western Districts of Louisiana

 ADMISSIONS

-Louisiana; United States District Court-Eastern District of Texas; United States Fifth Circuit Court of Appeals
+Louisiana State Bar Association; U.S. District Court - Eastern, Middle, and Western Districts of Louisiana; United States District Court - Eastern District of Texas; United States District Court - Southern District of Texas; United States Fifth Circuit Court of Appeals

 PERSONAL INTERESTS